sltzgs/Wind_Turbine_SCADA_open_data/README.md

 ![image](./images/community_annotations_example.png)

 ## How to contribute:
-We welcome contributions to expand the collection of open datasets in this repository as well as community annotations.
-If you have an open dataset you'd like to add, please feel free to submit a new pull request.
-We appreciate all contributions that help expand the collection of open datasets available in this repository.
-If you have any questions or need assistance, please don't hesitate to open a new issue.
+We welcome contributions to expand the collection of open datasets in this repository as well as community annotations for the respective datasets.

 ## References:
 Many of the above listed datasets are described and analysed in [[1]](#ref1).